-This report sets out a summary of the consultation and the main issues raised in the responses received on the Issues and Options Local Plan.
-This consultation document sought to gather views on the key issues for the future growth and development of the city and potential approaches for accommodating projected growth requirements up to 2041.
+The Issues and Options consultation document sought to gather views on the key issues for the future growth and development of the city and potential approaches for accommodating projected growth requirements up to 2041.

 About the Consultation

 A comprehensive ten-week programme of consultation took place during the extended consultation period which ran from 11 August to 20 October 2022.
 The consultation was promoted through a range of activities including email/letter notifications to more than 2,100 contacts registered on the Council's Consultation Portal, on the Council's website, press releases, adverts in local publications and social media.
 Consultation activities included placing consultation documents on deposit at the Council's Customer Service Centre, organised stakeholder presentations, Duty to Co-operate meetings, a virtual exhibition and staffed physical exhibitions.